AmraouiKHY/Porfolio/README.md

 ## Deployment

-This portfolio is deployed on Vercel for optimal performance and reliability.
+This portfolio is deployed on Netlify for optimal performance and reliability.
 The deployment process is automated through GitHub integration, ensuring the live site is always up-to-date with the latest changes.

 ---